|

 Article XV."

-Hey there guys I hate to break it to you, but the good
+- Trent S. Hey there guys I hate to break it to you, but the good

-declared my taxes in the US, and I got a nice little note saying that I had allready been
+old canadian government somehow found out that Ideclared my taxes in the US, and I got a nice little note saying that I had allready been

 issued my foreign